 Water use efficiency is our way of life here in California.
 We all have to do our part in making sure we are being water-wise.

 Long Beach has permanent water restrictions and seasonal watering day rules in effect.
-If you see inefficient water use in Long Beach, you can anonymously report water waste through our website here.
+If you see inefficient water use in Long Beach, let us know anonymously by clicking the button below.

 What are the landscape watering days?

 Landscape watering is allowed on Tuesdays, Thursdays and Saturdays from April 1 through September 30.
 From October 1 through March 31, when the temperature is cooler and there is more natural rainfall, watering is allowed on Tuesdays and Saturdays only.